OpenDataServices/flatten-tool/docs/create-template.rst

 properties.

-This means taking the values and rather than having them as a separate sheet, have the values listed on the main sheet.
+This means taking the values and rather than having them as a separate sheet, creating column headings for them on the main sheet.

 To enable roll up behaviour you have to: